axiom-data-science/modflow2netcdf/README.md

 correctly.
 This can be accomplished by editing the MODFLOW output control file so that every where "SAVE HEAD" appears in the file "SAVE BUDGET" also appears, and vica versa.

-### Contents of NetCDF File

-MODFLOW2NetCDF exports selected MODFLOW input and output data to a NetCDF file.
-The contents of the exported NetCDF file are as follows.

-	* The length and width of the model cells in the MODFLOW grid (delc and delr arrays)
-	* The size of the MODFLOW grid being exported (number of layers, rows, columns)
-	* Three NetCDF dimension variables, describing the location of each model cell with x, y, and z coordinates
-	* One NetCDF time dimension variable, containing all the times that data is present

-	* The following data sets may also be included, depending if a head and/or budget file are specified and the data available in these files
-		* Head values stored in the head file
-		* Cell by cell flow values stored in the cell by cell flow file

 ### MODFLOW2NetCDF Configuration File

 A MODFLOW2NetCDF configuration file needs to be built for each MODFLOW project exported into NetCDF format.
 The